-A faculty learning community (FLC) is a group of faculty, typically 8 to 12 in size, that engages in collegial conversation and inquiry around a topic of mutual interest.
+A faculty learning community (FLC) is a group of faculty members, typically 8 to 10 in size, that engages in collegial conversation and inquiry around a topic of mutual interest over a relatively extended period of time.
 At SJSU, faculty participating in such learning communities spend the semester or the year addressing questions pertaining to student learning, teaching effectiveness, and the like.

 The Center for Faculty Development staff, in collaboration with various SJSU partners, will provide research and instructional design support for each FLC, as appropriate.

 COMING SOON ....
 Information for Faculty Learning Community Topics for 2018-19...
 Please check back....

 For 2017-18, we will be supporting three FLCs focused on aspects of teaching and learning:

 Inclusive teaching.
 This group will focus on ways to create welcoming and appropriately challenging educational environments where all students can feel a sense of “belongingness” as they strive to succeed.

 Enhancing students’ reading.
 This group will consider ways to more fully engage their students in the readings they assign, and to help students become more self-directed in their approach to their academic work.

 Community-engaged learning and service-learning.
 This group will consider ways to incorporate field-based experiences into their courses, in ways that enhance students’ learning and engagement with their studies and with their communities.

 Workscope: During Fall semester, groups will meet bi-weekly (in person or on-line) to explore a set of readings together, relating what they are reading to their own experiences teaching.
 Participants will create a plan re-designing one of their Spring 2018 courses (including some form of assessment).
 During Spring semester, groups will continue to meet, as members refine, implement and assess their teaching innovations.
 They will share their re-designed class with the campus more broadly at a year-end gathering.

 Attendance at 75% or more of FLC meetings